sipart/spring_lab/initial-lab/google GCP ip mgmt setup.md

 ##### To make iptables persistent

-1-
+Install iptables-persistent

     sudo apt-get install iptables-persistent

-2-
+Save

     sudo netfilter-persistent save

-3-
+Reload

     sudo netfilter-persistent reload

-4- reboot the system and do the following command:
+reboot the system and do the following command:

     sudo iptables -t nat -L

-it should show the rule as persistent
+It should show the rule as persistent

 ##### To make ip_forward persistent

-1-
+Edit the sysctl config file

     sudo nano /etc/sysctl.conf

-2- Uncomment 'net.ipv4.ip_forward=1' and save
+Uncomment 'net.ipv4.ip_forward=1' and save

-3- issue the following command:
+Issue the following command:

     sudo sysctl -p /etc/sysctl.conf

-4- reboot the system and do the following command:
+Reboot the system and do the following command:

     cat /proc/sys/net/ipv4/ip_forward

-it should show 1 in the output
+It should show 1 in the output

 Check routing on the EVE-NG server: